Program overview

 Featured Experiences

-• Optional Co-operative Education: Gain practical experience in a work environment related to your field of study.
+• Optional Co-operative Education: Gain practical experience through paid work terms in the field of study.

-• Field Experiences: Opportunities to engage in intensive experiences related to career goals, which may be paid or unpaid.
+• Field Experiences: Engage in intensive experiences related to career goals, which may be paid or unpaid.

-• Professional Practicum: Gain practice-based experience under the supervision of experienced professionals.
+• Professional Practicum: Work under the supervision of experienced professionals to gain practice-based experience.

 Career Options

-Graduates of the Computer Systems Technician - Information Technology Infrastructure and Services program can pursue various career paths in Canada, including:
+Graduates of the Computer Systems Technician program can pursue various career opportunities in Canada, including:

-• IT Support Specialist: Provides technical support and troubleshooting for hardware and software issues in organizations.
+• IT Support Specialist: Provides technical support and troubleshooting for hardware and software issues.

-• Cloud Solutions Architect: Designs and implements cloud-based solutions, integrating them with existing IT infrastructure.
+• Cloud Solutions Architect: Designs and implements cloud-based solutions for businesses.

-These roles are critical in today’s technology-driven environment, where IT infrastructure and security are paramount for business success.
-Graduates will be well-prepared to enter the workforce and contribute effectively to their organizations.
+These roles are essential in today’s technology-driven environment, where IT infrastructure and support are critical to business success.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.